 The Ballad of Crown Point Bridge is a sonic artwork created with the people and water of Leeds.

 In the soft underbelly of the bridge, where the light doesn’t shine and the sounds of city life are condensed, recordings of people’s voices join with the sounds of the city’s water to make a new ballad for Leeds.

-This is a site of continual movement, where water and people try to make their presence felt.
+This bridge is a site of continual movement, where water and people try to make their presence felt.
 Activated by movement sensors attuned to your body, The Ballad of Crown Point Bridge pulls together words, water and echoes to try to negotiate a different social contract between the environment, the city and its inhabitants.